• Skip to primary navigation

 Before it left the European Union on 31 December 2020, the UK implemented the General Data Protection Regulation (GDPR), via the Data Protection Act (DPA) which came into effect on 25 May 2018.

-The DPA controls how businesses and government organizations use and store personal information in the UK, setting out a range of data protection principles including requirements to use data ‘fairly, lawfully, and transparently’.
+The DPA controls how businesses and government organisations use and store personal information in the UK, setting out a range of data protection principles including requirements to use data ‘fairly, lawfully, and transparently’.
 The DPA also sets out rights for UK data holders, such as the right to know how their data is being used, and the right to prevent or restrict firms from processing their data.

 With personal data being an increasingly important regulatory focus in jurisdictions around the world, the UK government recently indicated that it would be exploring new data protection regulations to replace and reform those introduced by the GDPR.

 With that in mind, a proposed new Data Protection Bill was submitted to Parliament in July 2022.
-It aims to modernize UK data regulation by creating a “more pro-growth, pro-innovation” regime while continuing to maintain data protection standards.
+It aims to modernise UK data regulation by creating a “more pro-growth, pro-innovation” regime while continuing to maintain data protection standards.

 Although the new Data Protection Bill will not come into effect for some time, it’s vital that UK businesses understand how it will affect the UK’s data protection landscape, and their own regulatory compliance efforts.